Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

           game:get_value("hammer_quest_started", true)
 ```

-can be the follwowin line.
+can be the following line.
 The "1" is the variant.
 The quest will automatically return true.

 ```lua
           hero:start_treasure("gem", 1, "hammer_quest_started",function()
 ```

-Bleow would result in our completed script.
+Below would result in our completed script.

 ```lua
 function big_boss:on_interaction()